meontechno/edgedepyml/digitkart/doc.md

 5. Unplug the serial cable from the laptop and Nvidia Jetson device
 6. Open a new terminal session on the computer and run the following command to ssh into the device: `ssh <username>@<IP>`

-Congratulations!
-You have successfully set up the Nvidia Jetson device and can now start working with it.

 ### Install Vision Service
-Ssh into the device and run the commands in a sequence:
+SSH into the device and execute below commands in a sequence:
 1. `wget https://raw.githubusercontent.com/meontechno/edgedepyml/main/digitkart/install.sh`
 2. `sudo chmod 777 install.sh`
 3. `sudo ./install.sh`